Zhaneta Byberi: Settlement

 Upon her return to Albania, Zhaneta commenced adjustment in her home country.
 Her native tongue, Albanian, having not been used since she left her birthplace, advanced rapidly.
 Zhaneta settled with her family in the capital of Albania, Tirana.
-She is known to have always been a sharp-minded, bright child that could adapt within any situation, acquire knowledge and/or skill regarding different fields of knowledge by study, experience and self tuition within a brief amount of time.
+She is known to have always been a sharp-minded, bright child that could adapt to any situation acquire knowledge and/or skill regarding different fields of knowledge by study, experience and self tuition within a brief amount of time.

 Pageantry

-Zhaneta is known to have shown interest in pageantry and in the fashion world at an early age.
+Zhaneta is known to have shown interest in pageantry and the fashion world at an early age.
 She initiated participation in minor pageants starting at the age of 8.

 Miss Universe Albania 2012

-Zhaneta's first participation in Miss Albania occurred back in 2012 where she, at the age of 16, despite the lack of proper preparation, managed to place in Top 10 and was also awarded 'Miss Photogenic 2012'.
+Zhaneta's first participation in Miss Albania occurred back in 2012 where she, at the age of 16, despite the lack of proper preparation, managed to place in the Top 10 and was also awarded 'Miss Photogenic 2012'.